Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 - Provide feedback: Discuss and give feedback on the success of AI use to the teacher.

 - Participate in the discussion and share information: You are part of the community of the university of applied sciences.
-Discuss the ethical use of artificial intelligence and participate in initiatives of school communities and organisations to promote responsible use of artificial intelligence.
+Discuss the ethical use of artificial intelligence and participate in initiatives of school communities and organizations to promote responsible use of artificial intelligence.

 Introduction to recommendations